 Our Team

-Pennock Village is operated under a Not-for-Profit organization, N.W.O.
-Rural Christian Seniors Village Inc. It is governed by a volunteer Board of Directors serving without remuneration for its benefit, and based on Christian values.
+Pennock Village is operated under the Not-for-Profit organization, N.W.O.
+Rural Christian Seniors Village Inc., and is governed based on Christian values, by a volunteer Board of Directors serving without remuneration.

 The Board is made up of local community members skilled in various areas including project development, leadership, entrepreneurship, and other areas of expertise.
 Prudent, responsible and sustainably-run, this Board is working to create a secure and enjoyable lifestyle choice for our local seniors.

-Under the supervision of the Board is an insightful collection of specialty advisors, associated consultants and local businesses, whose contributions are continually aiding the development of this unique rural seniors housing opportunity within our community.
+Under the supervision of the Board is an insightful collection of specialty advisors, associated consultants and local businesses, whose contributions are continually aiding to the development of this unique seniors housing opportunity.

 Pennock Village is a true community-driven initiative.
-While the prospect of getting the ‘shovels in the ground’ is still on the horizon, we continue to grow a dedicated core team of people and businesses that contribute to that reality.
-The names of many are listed below, but there are many more who have given of their time & efforts in select areas of expertise, driving the development of Pennock’s beginnings and present-day progress.
+The dedicated core team of people continues to grow, along with many local businesses that have chosen to contribute.
+The names of many within that core team are listed below, but there are many more who have given their time and efforts through select areas of expertise.
+Many members of this community have driven the development since its beginnings, and continue to in its present-day progress.

-Interested in offering your own services / skills to the development of Pennock Village?
-Please contact our Chair, James Collie, at info@pennockvillage.ca
+Interested in offering your own services or skills?
+Please contact the Board Chair, James Collie, at info@pennockvillage.ca

 James Collie Chair

-James is the initiator & developer behind Pennock Village who, together with the Board, is bringing the vision of a friendly, quiet senior community to life.
+James is the initiator & developer behind Pennock Village who, together with the Board, is bringing the vision of this friendly, fulfilling senior community to life.

 James has deep ties to both the rural life and life in northwestern Ontario: He was raised on a tobacco farm in southern Ontario, worked in Manitoba, Saskatchewan (first as a baker for Robin’s Donuts, and later as a partner in the company), and then he and his wife Inez moved to her hometown of Thunder Bay in 1990 to further develop the business.
 They raised their family in the Slate River Valley, valuing the rural lifestyle and strong sense of community there.